redxdev/hvzsite/README.md

 This is the next-generation version of the website used by the Rochester Institute of Technology's Humans vs Zombies club.

+## Warning

+This website echews most best practices of ember, dear god do not use it as a model for how to make a website.
+It works and it works well, that doesn't mean the code is pretty.

 ## Installing

 The website is powered by _NodeJS_ and requires both _node_ and _npm_ to be